Ultimate Guide to Spring Hiking Trails in Ottawa + Region

 Spring is in the air!
 Can you feel it?!
 I can.
+Well, besides that snow squall the other day.
 It’s always springs (pun intended) a renewed sense of well-being and adventure.
 Many of us are like sprinters at the start line, just oh-so-eager to get on the trails.
 I hear ya!

 Although really, winter is my favourite hiking season and I think I’ve shared enough to encourage a few of you to also get out and enjoy the calmness that winter hiking brings.
 No matter, spring is around the corner – bring on the wildflowers and waterfalls!
 So, how can we make the most of the season, while recreating responsibly?
 Read on…